Breiart/smartbugs/doc/usage.md

 Follow-up analyses scheduled dynamically by SmartBugs may also define a timeout category (`fast`, `normal`, or `accurate`).
-The concrete durations for these categories are configured in `sb/cfg.py` through the `FOLLOWUP_TIMEOUTS` dictionary.
-Adjust those values to increase or decrease the allotted time for follow-up runs or to introduce new timeout profiles.
+The concrete durations for these categories are configured in `sb/cfg.py` through the `TIMEOUTS` mapping.
+Adjust those values to change minimum time for follow-ups.

 ## Utility programs